tlai10/INST-377-Project/docs/README.md

 ### About our API's:

+When selecting a district, our front-end makes a request to the back-end while also sending the currently selected option from the drop-down bar.
+The back-end then gets all of the data from the Prince George's County database and filters out the data based on what district was sent from the front-end.
+For the Leaflet map, the back-end will send an array containining arrays of [address, latitude, longitude, posted speed, enforced speed].
+After the back-end sends a filtered array of arrays, the front-end will be able to use this data to populate the Leaflet map with markers that display the address and speeds.
+For the table, the back-end will send an array containing arrays of [address, posted speed, enforced speed].
+Afterwards, the front-end will be able to populate a table using this array.
+Everytime a new district is selected, the Leaflet map will clear all markers and the table will empty itself of previously added entries.
 ### Libraries and their dependencies:

 Leaflet - Leaflet is an open source JavaScript library used to build web mapping applications